 In 2015, Kennedy co-authored the New York Times bestseller “A Common Struggle” in which he shares both his personal narrative and his experience shepherding the Federal Parity Law.
 The book ends with Kennedy’s detailed roadmap to achieve health equity in the United States.

 In 2017, Kennedy served on the President’s Commission on Combating Drug Addiction and the Opioid Crisis.
 His personal contributions to the final report focused on the declaration of a federal emergency and strong parity-based recommendations.

 Patrick J. Kennedy is also the creator of DontDenyMe.org, an educational campaign that empowers consumers and providers to understand parity rights and connects them to essential appeals guidance and resources; co-founder of One Mind, an organization that pushes for greater global investment in brain research; and co-chair of the National Action Alliance for Suicide Prevention’s Mental Health and Suicide Prevention National Response to COVID-19, which brings together public and private sectors to lead a coordinated mental health and suicide prevention response.

-Patrick’s most important achievement is continuing his powerful family legacy in the arenas of civil rights, mental health, and intellectual disabilities to advance the cause of social justice and human dignity for all people.
-He lives in New Jersey with his wife, Amy, and their four children.
+Amid countless recognitions, meaningful partnerships, and political affiliations, Kennedy’s most important achievement continues to be leveraging his family legacy in the arenas of civil rights, mental health, and intellectual disabilities to advance the cause of social justice and health equity for all people.
+He lives in New Jersey with his wife, Amy, and their children.